Scheduled means a disabling injury, usually of the extremities (arm, leg, etc.), for

 awards has not changed since the 1971 Ruling.
 If there is a change in a State’s law

-that may affect WC offset, contact the appropriate Regional Office General Counsel
+that may affect WC offset, contact the Office of the General Counsel (OGC) for an

 Workers’ Compensation/Public Disability Benefit (WC/PDB).